 Company car tax rates have historically been based on the vehicle’s CO2 emissions.
 Whilst this holds true for petrol, diesel and fully electric cars, the government have changed how the benefit in kind rates apply to low emission cars.
 New rate bands have been introduced which depend on the electric range of the car.

-For 2020/21, fully electric cars attract a benefit in kind rate of 0% which means no company car tax is payable.
-Please note this rate increases to 1% from 6 April 2021.
+For 2021/22, fully electric cars attract a benefit in kind rate of 1%.
+Please note this rate increases to 2% from 6 April 2022.